OpenTermsArchive/docs/content/terms/tutorial/track.md

     }
     ```

-3. Inspect the HTML of the page to get the selector of the content you want to extract and add it to the `select` field.
+3. [Use a DOM inspector](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Debugging_HTML#using_a_dom_inspector) on the Open Terms Archive [Privacy Policy page](https://opentermsarchive.org/en/privacy-policy) to get the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors) of the content you want to extract.
+Add it to the `select` field.
 The final declaration should look like this:

     ```json
     {